 When the annual program is finalized, eligible students will receive a message inviting them to submit materials for consideration for the award and describing the application procedure.
 The student may choose to opt out of consideration either by contacting the chair or simply by not completing the application process by the deadline.

-An eligible student who wishes to be considered for the award must submit the following materials to the Executive Director:
+An eligible student who wishes to be considered for the award must submit the following materials through the online application form:

 - Required: Abstract of the presentation, as submitted for the Annual Meeting program.